fallen-icarus/cardano-loans/README.md

 1. The staking credential of the loan address must approve the transaction.
 2. There are only two inputs from the loan address.
-3. One of the inputs is an ask input with an Ask Datum and Ask beacon.
+3. One of the inputs is an ask input with an `AskDatum` and Ask beacon.
-4. The other input is an offer input with an Offer Datum and Offer Beacon.
+4. The other input is an offer input with an `OfferDatum` and Offer Beacon.
 5. The ask input and the offer input must agree on the terms (the similar fields must have the same values).
+    - collateral askDatum == map fst (collateralizaton offerDatum)
 6. No other beacons are allowed in the transaction inputs - this is to prevent double satisfaction.
 7. There must/can only be one output to the loan address.
-8. The transaction must specify invalid-before as the loan start time.
+8. The transaction must specify `invalid-before` as the loan start time.
-9. The output must contain the proper inline Active Datum:
+9. The output must contain the proper inline `ActiveDatum`:
-    - activeBeacon == (fst $ askBeacon askDatum, TokenName "Active")
+    - loanBeaconSym == loanBeaconSym askDatum
     - lenderId == lenderId offerDatum
     - borrowerId == borrowerId askDatum
     - loanAsset == loanAsset askDatum
     - loanPrinciple == loanPrinciple askDatum
     - loanTerm == loanTerm askDatum
     - loanInterest == loanInterest offerDatum
-    - loanBacking == loanBacking offerDatum
-    - collateralRates == collateralRates offerDatum
+    - collateralization == collateralization offerDatum
     - loanExpiration == loanTerm offerDatum + time specified by invalid-before in transaction
     - loanOutstanding == loanPrinciple askDatum * (1 + loanInterest offerDatum)
-10. The amount of collateral posted must equal the loanBacking specified in the Offer Datum.
+10. The amount of collateral posted must equal the loanPrinciple specified in the `OfferDatum`.
-11. Only one Active Beacon can be minted in the transaction and is must be minted to the same address where the offer and ask inputs originate.
+11. Only one Active Beacon can be minted in the transaction and it must be minted to the same address where the offer and ask inputs originate.

 ###### Minting Policy Checks: